 There are three elements that need to be present for vicarious liability; 1.
 Employment – the person who committed the tort must be an employee, 2.
 A tort must be committed and 3.
 The tort must be committed in the course of employment.

-What the above elements mean that vicarious liability can only be established if the person who committed the wrong was an employee, and he commits a wrong act (causing harm or damage to someone), and the wrongful act was committed when he was working.
+What the above elements mean is that vicarious liability can only be established if the person who committed the wrong was an employee, he committed a wrong act (causing harm or damage to someone), and the wrongful act was committed when he was working.
 For example, say a satellite disc installation engineer comes to your house but does the installation so bad that the exterior and interior walls need repairing.
 In this instance, the employer actually has not done anything wrong but would still be liable under vicarious liability.
-And the above example also satisfies the 3 elements (employment, tort committed, in the course of employment) which must be present for liability.
+The above example also satisfies the 3 elements (employment, tort committed, in the course of employment) which must be present for liability.

 Who is an employee?